 Available-for-sale financial assets are non-derivative financial assets that do not qualify for inclusion in any of the other categories of financial assets or which have been designated in this category.
 The Company's available-for-sale financial assets comprise listed securities.

-The investment in convertible notes is reported at cost less any impairment charges, as its fair value cannot currently be reliably estimated.
+The investment in convertible notes is reported at fair value less any impairment charges.

 All available-for-sale financial assets are measured at fair value, with subsequent changes in value recognised in other comprehensive income.